Hendy/memory-cache-helper/README.md

 public IEnumerable<string> GetKeys() {}

-// Attempt to get cache value of type T, otherwise set it by a function public T GetSet<T>(string Key, Func<T> valueFunction, CacheItemPolicy = null) {}
+// Attempts to get cache value of type T, otherwise sets a cache item by key, function and optional eviction public T GetSet<T>(string Key, Func<T> valueFunction, CacheItemPolicy = null) {}

-// Attempt to get cache value of type T, otherwise set it public T GetSet<T>(seting key, object value, CacheItemPolicy = null) {}
+// Attempts to get cache value of type T, sets a cache item by key, value and optional eviction public T GetSet<T>(seting key, object value, CacheItemPolicy = null) {}

-public bool HasKey(string key) {}
+// Check to see if the cache has the key public bool HasKey(string key) {}

-public bool IsEmpty() {}
+// Check to see if the memory cache is empty of all keys public bool IsEmpty() {}

-internal bool IsSetting() {}

-internal bool IsWiping() {}
+// State check to see if the wipe action is currently being executed internal bool IsWiping() {}

 // Remove cache entries where the function return true for the key public void Remove(Func<string, bool> keyFunction) {}

+// Remove specific cache item
 public void Remove(string key) {}

-public void Set(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}
+// Set a cache item by key, function and optional eviction public void Set(string key, Func<object> valueFunction, CacheItemPolicy policy = null) {}

-public void Set(string key, object value, CacheItemPolicy policy = null) {}
+// Set a cache item by key, value and optional eviction public void Set(string key, object value, CacheItemPolicy policy = null) {}

 // Wrapper - Removes a specified percentage of cache entries from the cache public long Trim(int percent) {}

-// Remove all cache entries, blocking any set operations until the wipe is complete public void Wipe() {}
+// Remove all cache entries, blocking any set operations until complete public void Wipe() {}
 ```